FC St. Pauli

 Fußball-Club St. Pauli von 1910 e.V., commonly known as simply St. Pauli (/de/), is a German professional football club based in the St. Pauli district of Hamburg.
-The team plays in the Bundesliga for the 2025–26 season, their second consecutive season in the top flight following promotion from the 2.
-Bundesliga in 2023–24.
+The team will play in the 2.
+Bundesliga for the 2026–27 season following relegation from the Bundesliga in 2025–26.

 The football department is part of a larger sports club that also has departments in rugby (FC St. Pauli Rugby), baseball, bowling, boxing (FC St. Pauli Boxen), chess, cycling, handball, roller derby (Harbor Girls Hamburg), skittles, softball, table tennis, and since 2011, marathon.
 Until the end of 2013, the club also had a department in American football, but it was dissolved because it lacked the youth team required in order to hold a men's team.
 As of April 2023, FC St. Pauli has 30,400 members.

 The men's professional football team dropped down to the Regionalliga in 2003, at that time the third highest football division in Germany and remained there for four years.
 In 2007, they won promotion back to the 2.
 Bundesliga, the German second tier.
 In 2010, they won promotion back to the top-flight Bundesliga, but were immediately relegated the following season.
 Their current tenure in the top-flight dates to their promotion in 2023–24 season.

-FC St. Pauli has a cross-city rivalry with Hamburger SV, with whom they contest the Hamburg derby, the only cross-city derby currently featured in the Bundesliga.
+FC St. Pauli has an intra-city rivalry with Hamburger SV, with whom they contest the Hamburg derby, the only cross-city derby currently featured in the Bundesliga.
 The club also has a more recent rivalry with Hansa Rostock, known as the Political derby, or even the Fear derby, reflecting the divergent political identities of the two clubs.

 Although the club has been only modestly successful, it is widely recognised for its distinctive social culture and has a large popular following as one of the country's "Kult" clubs.
 FC St. Pauli and supporters are strongly identified with their support of left-wing politics.

 History

 Early years

-The club began its existence in 1899 as a loose, informal group of football enthusiasts within the Hamburg-St.Pauli Turn-Verein 1862.
+The club began its existence in 1899 as a loose, informal group of football enthusiasts within the Hamburg-St.Pauli Turnverein 1862.
 This group did not play its first match until 1907, when they faced a similar side assembled from the local Aegir swimming club.
 Officially established on 15 May 1910, the club played as St. Pauli TV in the Kreisliga Groß-Hamburg (Alsterkreis) until 1924, when a separate football side called St. Pauli was formed.
 The team played as an undistinguished lower-to-mid table side until making their first appearance in 1934 in the top-flight Gauliga Nordmark, 1 of 16 premier level divisions created in the re-organization of German football that took place under the Third Reich.
 They were immediately relegated, but returned to the top flight in 1936.
 Relegated again in 1940, St. Pauli re-appeared in the Gauliga Hamburg in 1942, and played there until the end of World War II.